-The word “pesto” is a derivation of the Italian word for “pounded” as it used to be made in a mortar and pestle, although most people now use a blender or food processor.
+The word “pesto” is a derivation of the Italian word for “pounded,” as it used to be made in a mortar and pestle, although most people now use a blender or food processor.
 Basil is one of the most popular culinary herbs.
 The type commonly used for its flavor is Sweet Basil (or Genovese basil).
-There is also Thai basil, lemon basil and holy basil used in Asian dishes.
-Basil in an annual in our region so it has to be replanted each year.
+There is also Thai basil, lemon basil, and holy basil used in Asian dishes.
+Basil is an annual in our region, so it has to be replanted each year.

-2 ounces (60g) grated Parmesan cheese (I skipped cheese in mine)
+- 2 oz Grated Parmasagne cheese (I skipped cheese in mine)

-Other books on the subject available at our library:
+Other books on the subject are available on Hoopla.

 Community Services Librarian